-A Clamp Meter combines a current clamp with the basic functions of a digital multimeter, also called DMM.
+A Clamp Meter combines a current clamp with the basic functions of a digital multimeter.
 Clamp the "jaw" around a conductor to measure current.
-Over the years current clamp meters have evolved to include a host of additional features.
+Over the years current clamp meters have evolved to also include a host of additional features.

 How does a clamp meter work?

 Clamp meters and adaptors measure this field using one of two technologies.
 For DC currents, "Hall Effect" is used, while for AC currents "Inductive" technology is used.
 Hall effect and induction are noncontact technologies based on the principle that for a given current flow, a proportional magnetic field is produced around the current-carrying conductor.
 Both technologies measure this magnetic field, but with different sensing methods.

 Hall Effect Technology

 The Hall effect sensor consists of three basic components: the core, the Hall effect device, and signal conditioning circuitry.
 The current conductor passes through a magnetically permeable core that concentrates the conductor's magnetic field.
 The Hall effect device is carefully mounted in a small slit in the core, at a right angle to the concentrated magnetic field.
 A constant current in one plane excites it.
 When the energized Hall device is exposed to a magnetic field from the core, it produces a potential difference (voltage) that can be measured and amplified.